whria78/can/README.md

 ![img](https://github.com/whria78/can/blob/main/thumbnails/melanoma_nevus.jpg?raw=true)

 The specification of the lesion in this manner is necessary to enhance the performance of CNNs.
 However, this process demands a significant amount of time and effort from dermatologists.
-As part of this project, we constructed a dataset of 5,619 images of melanoma and melanocytic nevus by crawling pictures from the internet and annotating them with the assistance of an algorithm known as Model Dermatology Build2021 (https://modelderm.com; 'C'linical photographs 'A'nnotated by 'N'eural networks = CAN dataset).
+As part of this project, we constructed a dataset of 5,619 images of melanoma and melanocytic nevus by crawling pictures from the internet and annotating them with the assistance of ModelDerm Build2021 (https://modelderm.com; 'C'linical photographs 'A'nnotated by 'N'eural networks = CAN dataset).
 Comparable to the ImageNet dataset, this dataset is composed of labeled images from the internet.
-LESION130k was obtained from 18,482 websites across roughly 80 countries and includes approximately 130,000 lesion images.
+LESION130k was obtained from 18,482 websites across roughly 80 countries and includes 132,673 lesion images.

 ## Data repository